 Berlin is the capital city of one of the most prosperous European countries but bar the abundance of beer and the edgy nightlife, I wasn’t really sure what to expect.
 Obviously I knew it would be a city with a rich history but I had no idea what form this would take.
 When one imagines Paris, the Eiffel Tower and Arc de Triomphe come to mind; when one imagines London, one sees Big Ben and the London Eye.
 But what about Berlin?
 I really struggled to think of one specific iconic monument in quite the same way.

-So here are ten of the top things to do whilst visiting Berlin!
+So here are ten of the top things to see in Berlin!

 This magnificent gate is based in Mitte, West Berlin.
 Most of Berlin was very badly bombed during the last few stages of WWII and very few monuments and structures survived in one piece.
 Amazingly, the Brandenburg Gate survived the war and still stands tall today.
 It was built during the time of the Prussian Kings in the C18th and is a symbol of both Germany’s difficult history and the peace in Europe now.
 If you wander quite a way down from the gate, you’ll find the Victory Column too.

 In my opinion, this is the most beautiful building in Berlin.
+If you’re after an Instagram moment in Berlin then Berlin Cathedral should be top of your list of things to see!
 This building looks glorious in the summer sun and the intricate stonework as you get closer is really impressive.
 The only downside is that it looks a bit grubby now and could do with a bit of a clean!

 What’s more, the dome is actually open topped and rain and snow can fall straight down the middle of the mirror feature.
 At least, we were told it falls straight down the middle but there was a spot of rain when I was up there and I still got a little damp!